 Finally, Futuring Nordics will present propositions for sustainable business models that can be emulated both in Nordic and non-Nordic countries and regions and across global value Chains.

 Dissemination of the results will take place through an edited volume, academic publications in books and journals, and through international conferences and seminars organized by the group.

 Futuring Nordics is a cooperation between the Department of Private Law at the Faculty of Law and the Department of Informatics at the Faculty of Mathematics and Natural Sciences.
 At the Department of Private Law, it will act as a research project under Research Group Companies, Markets and Sustainability (Company Law Group).
-At the Department of Informatics, the project is part of the Research Group Digitilization and Entrepreneurship (DIGENT) and Sustainability and Design Lab.
-The leader of the project is Professor Jukka Mähönen from the Department of Private Law and deputy leaders Associate Professor Maja van der Velden from the Department of Informatics and Professor Beate Sjåfjell from the Department of Private Law.
+At the Department of Informatics, the project is part of the Digitalisation Research Section and the Sustainability and Design Research Group.
+The leader of the project is Professor Jukka Mähönen from the Department of Private Law and deputy leaders Professor Maja van der Velden from the Department of Informatics and Professor Beate Sjåfjell from the Department of Private Law.

 Futuring Nordics is financed by the University of Oslo UiO:Nordic initiative, the Faculty of Law, Department of Private Law and the Department of Informatics.

 Cooperation and networking with Nordic institutions and scholars is a central focus of Futuring Nordics.